Schniz/fnm/docs/commands.md

         --shell <shell>
             The shell syntax to use.
 Infers when missing [possible values: zsh, bash, fish, powershell, elvish]

+        --version-file-strategy <version-file-strategy>
+            A strategy for how to resolve the Node version.
+Used whenever `fnm use` or `fnm install` is called without a version, or when `--use-on-cd` is configured on evaluation.

+            * `local`: Use the local version of Node defined within the current directory

+            * `recursive`: Use the version of Node defined within the current directory and all parent directories [env:
+            FNM_VERSION_FILE_STRATEGY]  [default: local]  [possible values: local, recursive]
 ```

 # `fnm current`